J.D., magna cum laude, George Mason University School of Law

 District of Columbia Bar

-U.S. Courts of Appeals for the Second and Ninth Circuits
+U.S. Courts of Appeals for the Second, Fourth, Ninth, and Eleventh Circuits

 U.S. District Court for the Eastern District of Virginia